dillonkearns/elm-graphql/examples/src/subscription-apollo/README.md

 ## Motivation

-  In the javascript world, the easiest way to test/integrate GraphQL subscriptions is by using apollo client and since elm-graphql doesn't have a native websockets client ([this](https://github.com/dillonkearns/elm-graphql/issues/70#issue-354938870) and [this](https://github.com/dillonkearns/elm-graphql/issues/43)), this is an example app showing how you can integrate apollo style subscriptions with an elm app using elm-graphql.
-Uses apollo-client and ports.
+  Elm-graphql doesn't have a native websockets client ([this](https://github.com/dillonkearns/elm-graphql/issues/70#issue-354938870) and [this](https://github.com/dillonkearns/elm-graphql/issues/43)).
+This is an example app showing how you can integrate apollo style subscriptions with an elm app using elm-graphql.
+It uses apollo-client and ports and could be a useful starting point for you to start integrating subscriptions into your Elm app.

 ## Testing live demo:
 1. Go to this [link](https://elm-apollo-subscriptions.now.sh/)